Domlur inscriptions and hero stones: 8. Vira Ramanathan pillar inscription - outside the temple - 13th-century

-It is an incomplete 13th century Tamil Inscription, the context cannot be deduced, "ilaiIapakka nattu Dombaluril Chokkappa Perumal Koyilil" are the only words that can be logically put which translates to "in ilaiIapakka nattu, in dombalur, in the temple of Chokkappa Perumal."
-It is the only inscription of all those documented in Domlur that is not within the precincts of the Chokkanathaswamy temple.
-It was first documented and published in the Quarterly Journal of The Mythic Society.
+This hero stone bears an incomplete 13th century Tamil Inscription, whose context cannot be deduced.
+The only words in the text that can be logically deciphered are "ilaiIapakka nattu Dombaluril Chokkappa Perumal Koyilil", which translates to "in ilaiIapakka nattu, in dombalur, in the temple of Chokkappa Perumal."
+This is the only inscription of all those documented in Domlur that is not within the precincts of the Chokkanathaswamy Temple, and was first documented and published in the Quarterly Journal of The Mythic Society.

-Physical Characteristics
+Physical characteristics

-The inscription is 120 cm tall & 135 cm wide.
-The Tamil Characters are 6.6 cm tall, 7.8 cm wide & 0.4 cm deep.
+The inscription stone is 120 cm tall and 135 cm wide, with the Tamil characters 6.6 cm tall, 7.8 cm wide, and 0.4 cm deep.

-Transliteration of the Text
+Transliteration of the text

-The text is published in the Quarterly Journal of the Mythic society.
+The text is published in the Quarterly Journal of the Mythic Society.